mattwaite/JOUR491-News-Applications/syllabus.md

 __Sept.
 10, 2015__

-Guest speaker: Dan Sinker, Mozilla Foundation.
+Guest speaker: TBA

 Homework: Build a personal website.
-You have until Feb.
-4.
+You have until next class.

 Requirements: It must be three pages — index, resume and surprise me with something.
 The design must be consistent across all three pages — i.e. same navigation, fonts, colors, etc.